If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 Next up?
 Creating an ergonomic setup!

-In the sections below, we’ve outlined the primary components of a PC gaming station and what you should look for when purchasing your gear.
+In the sections below, we’ve outlined the primary ergonomic tools for a PC gaming station and what you should look for when purchasing your gear.

 First up (and perhaps most importantly), we have the chair.
 Ergonomic chairs for gamers generally fall under one of the three categories below.